manjeetsaggi/drupal-6-modules/subdomain/README.txt

 ===========================================================
 OVERVIEW
 ===========================================================
-The subdomain module joins forces with pathauto to automatically place Drupal site content onto subdomains.
+Subdomain automatically creates subdomains and assigns nodes to those subdomains based on several administrator chosen criteria.

-Currently, it supports 4 modes:
+Currently, Subdomain supports 4 modes:

  Node Author:
   EXAMPLE: A user named "Sayuko" and her content would be located at: